-Younger drivers get into more accidents than more experienced drivers because young people don’t have a ton of practice behind the wheel…and they tend to take more risks (especially men – sorry guys.)
+Younger drivers have a higher risk of getting into an accident than more experienced drivers because young people don’t have a ton of practice behind the wheel…and they tend to take more risks.
 This is why teen auto insurance can be pricey.

-Pro tip: If you’re a student (or under age 25) and you’ve gotten good grades, check if your insurance company has a Good Student discount.
+Pro tip: If you’re a student and you’ve gotten good grades, check if your insurance company has a Good Student discount.
 It can really help you lower your rates.